Character Arcs in Middle Grade: How Your Protagonist’s Emotional Journey Reveals Theme

 2. Define the lie your protagonist believes

-This is their starting point.
+This is their emotional starting point.

 3. Clarify the truth they need to learn

-This is their destination.
+This is the emotional destination.

 4. Map the moments where they resist, struggle, and grow